Tesla Police Cars

 A Tesla vehicle can benefit others in the local community in several ways, including:

-Reducing air pollution: Tesla vehicles are electric and emit no tailpipe emissions, which means they can help to reduce air pollution in the local community.
+Reducing air pollution: Police vehicles often spend a long time "idling".
+Tesla vehicles are electric and emit no tailpipe emissions, which means they can help to reduce air pollution in the local community.

 This is particularly important in densely populated urban areas where air pollution can have a negative impact on health.